CompuCell3D/PythonScriptingManual/docs/chemotaxis_plugin.rst

     <ChemotaxisByType Type="Bacteria" Lambda="2000000" SaturationCoef="1"/>

-To use second of the above formulas use ``SaturationLinearCoef`` instead of ``SaturationCoef``:
+To use the second of the above formulas use ``SaturationLinearCoef`` instead of ``SaturationCoef``:

 .. code-block:: xml